How to Sell Gold and Silver: Getting a Fair Deal

 For bars: Sealed .9999 bars from LBMA Good Delivery refiners (PAMP Suisse, Valcambi, Royal Canadian Mint, Asahi, Argor-Heraeus, etc.) in their original assay cards will receive the best offers.
 Generic or damaged bars, or bars with opened/missing assay packaging, may require additional verification and receive lower bids.

-At Florida Gold Exchange, we post live buyback bids on our website for gold and silver coins and bullion so you can see what we're paying before you visit.
-This level of transparency makes it easy to compare.
+We post live buyback bids for gold and silver coins and bullion so you can see what we're paying before you visit.

 Watch Out for These Tactics